isabella232/campaign-learn.en/help/connect/target-integration.md

 description: Learn how to personalize a delivery with dynamic content served from Adobe Target.
 feature: Target Integration
 role: User
-level: Beginner, Intermediate, Advanced
+level: Beginner, Intermediate, Experienced
 kt: 9601
-thumbnail: 341030.jpeg
+thumbnail: 341030.jpg
 ---

 # Integrate with Adobe Target